Montreal: Sports

 CF Montréal (formerly known as the Montreal Impact) are the city's professional soccer team.
 They play at a soccer-specific stadium called Saputo Stadium.
-They joined North America's biggest soccer league, Major League Soccer, in 2012.
+They joined Major League Soccer in 2012.
 The Montreal games of the 2007 FIFA U-20 World Cup and 2014 FIFA U-20 Women's World Cup were held at Olympic Stadium, and the venue hosted Montreal games in the 2015 FIFA Women's World Cup.

 Montreal is the site of a high-profile auto racing event each year: the Canadian Grand Prix of Formula One (F1) racing.
 This race takes place on the Circuit Gilles Villeneuve on Île Notre-Dame.
 In 2009, the race was dropped from the Formula One calendar, to the chagrin of some fans, but the Canadian Grand Prix returned to the Formula One calendar in 2010.
-It was dropped from the calendar again since 2020, due to COVID-19 pandemic.
+It was dropped from the calendar again in 2020 and 2021, due to COVID-19 pandemic, but racing resumed in 2022, with the 2022 Canadian Grand Prix.
 The Circuit Gilles Villeneuve also hosted a round of the Champ Car World Series from 2002 to 2007, and was home to the NAPA Auto Parts 200, a NASCAR Nationwide Series race, and the Montréal 200, a Grand Am Rolex Sports Car Series race.

-Uniprix Stadium, built in 1993 on the site of Jarry Park, is used for the Rogers Cup men's and women's tennis tournaments.
+Uniprix Stadium, built in 1993 on the site of Jarry Park, is used for the National Bank Open (formerly known as the Rogers Cup) men's and women's tennis tournaments.
 The men's tournament is a Masters 1000 event on the ATP Tour, and the women's tournament is a Premier tournament on the WTA Tour.
 The men's and women's tournaments alternate between Montreal and Toronto every year.

 Montreal was the host of the 1976 Summer Olympic Games.
 The stadium cost $1.5 billion; with interest that figure ballooned to nearly $3 billion, and was paid off in December 2006.
 Montreal also hosted the first ever World Outgames in the summer of 2006, attracting over 16,000 participants engaged in 35 sporting activities.